 I use that word riff because I’ve had designers take my direct involvement to mean I don’t think they can actually do it.
 It’s more a way of working together.
 If it’s still not working, we find another way to do it.
 Sometimes that means staying up all night and just getting the job done.

 Q: What do you do when someone wants to argue and not receive feedback?

-After a series of failed meetings we finally figured out this guys doesn’t feel comfortable.
-We printed out all of the work, we talked about our intentions with the work overall and called attention to details.
-We would tell him, ‘here are things in our own work that we’re not confident about’ to in some degree expose some of our own vulnerabilities, so that he didn’t feel like he was the only one in the room that had vulnerabilities.
+After a series of failed meetings, we finally figured out that he didn’t feel comfortable.
+We printed out all the work; we talked about our intentions and called attention to details.
+We told him “Here are things in our work that we’re not confident about.”
+Doing this exposed some of our own vulnerabilities so that he didn’t feel that he was the only one feeling uneasy at times.

-Any other thoughts on giving or receiving feedback?
+Q: Any other thoughts on giving or receiving feedback?

 • • •

 Further reading on the Toptal Design Blog:

 The facilitation of quality design feedback is essential for collaborative, iterative design.
 The process streamlines product design and elevates its quality in multiple ways.
 Design critiques ask designers to consider various perspectives, look at edge cases, and reflect on a diverse range of design solutions.